SegmentController/RF24MeshSerial/README.md

 # Memory usage
 Default compile for Arduino NANO in Arduino IDE: Sketch size 16612 bytes (54%), variables are 1496 bytes (73%).

+# Try it!
+Grab an Arduino RF Nano, upload the code on it and use a COM port monitor to see what you see.
+Try a few commands on the COM port.
+You are ready to create the RF24Mesh network!